-There is one thing to keep in mind if you choose Original Medicare.
+There is one thing to keep in mind if you choose Original Medicare benefits.
 There is no limit to how much you pay out-of-pocket each year.
 For example, if you need chemotherapy, your 20% responsibility could be an awful lot.

 For this reason, most people who choose Original Medicare will also buy a Medigap plan.
 Medigap plans pick up where Medicare leaves off; some even offer “first dollar” coverage.
 With a first-dollar plan, even your deductibles are paid by Medigap.
 To learn more about first-dollar coverage, visit our page about Medigap Plan F.

 Now that you’ve got a good understanding of what being covered by Original Medicare will look like, let’s move on and compare Original Medicare vs Medicare Advantage.

 Who is a Good Fit for Original Medicare?